Category: AI Glossary

 Instant Insights, Zero Coding with our No-Code Predictive Analytics Solution

-Before we embark on our journey, it’s essential to define what supervised learning is.
-Simply put, supervised learning is a machine learning technique where an algorithm learns from labeled training data to make predictions or decisions.
-The algorithm is trained on input-output pairs, allowing it to generalize and make accurate predictions on new, unseen data.
+Supervised learning is a machine learning technique where an algorithm learns from labeled training data to make predictions or decisions.
+The machine learning algorithm is trained on input-output pairs, enabling it to generalize and make accurate predictions on new, unseen data.

 The Basics of Supervised Learning

 When training a supervised learning model, the first step is to divide the labeled data into two sets: the training set and the test set.
-The training set is used to train the model, while the test set is used to evaluate its performance.
 This separation ensures that the model’s performance can be assessed on unseen data, providing a measure of its generalization ability.

 During the training process, the algorithm iteratively adjusts its internal parameters to minimize the difference between its predicted outputs and the true outputs in the training set.
 This optimization process is typically guided by a loss function, which quantifies the discrepancy between the predicted outputs and the true outputs.